WangYuchenSJTU/haproxy-reconf/sfc-gbp.md

 # Realizing Service Function Chain and Group Base Policy in HAProxy

-## Option 1: stick table
+## Option 1: Stick-table
-declare a [stick-table](https://cbonte.github.io/haproxy-dconv/1.8/configuration.html#4.2-stick-table%20type) for the frontend
+Declare a [stick-table](https://cbonte.github.io/haproxy-dconv/1.8/configuration.html#4.2-stick-table%20type) for the frontend
 ```
 stick-table type ip size 1m expire 5m store gpc0
 ```
-notice that the final parameter:
+Notice that the final parameter:
   - `gpc0` : first General Purpose Counter.
 It is a positive 32-bit integer
     integer which may be used for anything.
 Most of the time it will be used to put a special tag on some entries, for instance to note that a specific behavior was detected and must be known for future matches.

+We can thus use the feature as shown in the following configuration file.
 ```
 global
+    mode http
     # enable Unix Socket commands (runtime API)
     stats socket /var/run/haproxy.sock mode 600 level admin
     # enbale another runtime API socket listening to a TCP port (dangerous)
     stats socket ipv4@192.168.0.1:9999 level admin
     stats timeout 2m

 frotend fe
     log global
     log-format "%ci:%cp [%t] %ft %b/%s %Tq/%Tw/%Tc/%Tr/%Tt %ST %B %CC %CS %tsc %ac/%fc/%bc/%sc/%rc %sq/%bq %hr %hs {%[ssl_c_verify],%{+Q}[ssl_c_s_dn],%{+Q}[ssl_c_i_dn]} %{+Q}r"